Last updated August 30, 2021

 The global economic downturn is disproportionately pushing women into poverty.

-It is estimated that the pandemic will push 96 million people into extreme poverty, and this poverty surge will widen the gender poverty gap with more women pushed into extreme poverty than men.
+It is estimated that the pandemic will push 96 million people into extreme poverty, of whom 47 million are women, and this poverty surge will widen the gender poverty gap with more women pushed into extreme poverty than men.
 Millions of women have either been forced to or have needed to stop working since the start of the pandemic.
 A UN report found that 53% of women suffered reduced work hours as compared to 31% of their male counterparts.

 - Women are more likely to work in the informal economy, particularly domestic service – insecure positions which do not offer paid leave or the ability to work from home.
 In fact, women make up 80% of domestic workers, and 72% of domestic workers have lost their jobs as a result of the pandemic.